avijaira/CarND-Advanced-Lane-Lines/README.md

 The images in `test_images` are for testing the pipeline on single frames.
 The script (`image_gen.py`) is used to generate output for images in `test_images` and stored in `output_images`.

-For example, `test1.jpg`, has corresponding following output images:
+For example, `test1.jpg`, has corresponding output images:
 * `test1_undistorted.jpg` -- Distortion corrected `test1.jpg`
 * `test1_binary.jpg` -- Binary `test1.jpg`
 * `test1_warped.jpg` -- Perspective transformed `test1.jpg`